How Prism Lenses Can Help in Vision Therapy

 Prism lenses address double vision by bending light rays onto the retina.
 This allows the two eyes to now perceive the object as a single image, removing the double vision, these lenses will also correct for refractive errors, so the patient sees clearly as well.

 Prisms are an integral part of vision therapy, which consists of customized exercises and lenses to improve visual skills and processing by retraining the brain and eyes to work together.
 Prisms will also improve patients’ 3D depth perception and spatial perception.

-If you experience double vision, imbalance and depth-perception problems following an illness or head injury, schedule an appointment with Dr. Moshe Roth and Dr. Steffani Tiomno to discuss how vision therapy involving prisms might help.
-During the therapy sessions Dr. Moshe Roth and Dr. Steffani Tiomno will fit you with prism glasses, provide instruction and ask what you are seeing and experiencing.
-These responses will provide Dr. Moshe Roth and Dr. Steffani Tiomno with valuable information on the prisms’ effectiveness.
+If you experience double vision, imbalance and depth-perception problems following an illness or head injury, schedule an appointment with Dr. Moshe Roth and Dr. Steffani Tiomno Viveros to discuss how vision therapy involving prisms might help.
+During the therapy sessions Dr. Moshe Roth and Dr. Steffani Tiomno Viveros will fit you with prism glasses, provide instruction and ask what you are seeing and experiencing.
+These responses will provide Dr. Moshe Roth and Dr. Steffani Tiomno Viveros with valuable information on the prisms’ effectiveness.

 To test your balance and depth perception, you might be asked to walk to a wall or down the office’s corridor or to hold an object and look at the top of it from an arm’s length distance.
 While walking or holding the object, your peripheral vision might be tested by identifying objects on either side while keeping your head steady.
 Another balance/coordination exercise could involve looking straight ahead while slowly walking, step by step, toe to heel.